To request a baptism, please call the parish office at 419-855-8501 or 419-898-1389.

 We wish this to be a most effective experience for all who receive Baptism.

-Please contact the one of the parish offices for further details and to schedule an appointment with our deacon for instruction if necessary.
+Please contact the one of the parish offices for further details and to schedule an appointment with our priest or deacon.

 St. Boniface (419) 898-1389